iambryanshen/TabPageView/README.md

 ### CocoaPods

+TabPageView is available through [CocoaPods](https://cocoapods.org).
 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods
 ```

-To integrate TabPageView into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To install
+it, simply add the following line to your Podfile:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'